klemzi/eks-ArgoCD/README.md

 # eks-ArgoCD
-EKS Cluster with ArgoCD added
+Deploys spark application to EKS Cluster with ArgoCD.